ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 If you have any suggestions or issues, feel free to contact me or open an issue on this github

 ## Commands
-- autorole (Prompts you with a prompt to go through to add differnt roles and emoijs)
+- rolemenu (Prompts you with a prompt to go through to add differnt roles and emoijs)
 - setuptch (Sets the channel mentioned to an update channel.
 This means the reaction roles in this channel will stay alive after a restart.
 This is set per server.)

 ## Events